 Dependency awareness.
 Each component comes with its dependency list.
 The agent can install prerequisites before dropping in the component code — avoiding build errors on the first try.

 Backed by a massively popular library.
-ReactBits itself has 24,000+ GitHub stars.
+ReactBits itself has grown to 38,800+ GitHub stars (up from 24k).
 These aren’t obscure components — they’re widely used and community-vetted.

 What’s Not

-38 stars — low adoption for the MCP server itself.
-The underlying library is popular, but this specific MCP server is a community project with limited traction.
-There’s no guarantee of continued maintenance.
+42 stars — low adoption for the MCP server itself.
+The underlying library is popular (38k+ stars), but this specific MCP server is a community project with minimal traction.
+The star gap between library and server has widened significantly.

 Incomplete component categories.
 Buttons, forms, and loaders score 2.0/10 — they return placeholder code.
 If you need animated buttons or form components, this server won’t help yet.
 That’s a ReactBits limitation, but it affects the MCP server’s utility.

 Community-built, not official.
-This isn’t maintained by ReactBits’ creator (David Haz).
-Multiple competing community implementations exist (hasan-tec, JohnCarter09, duolabstech), which fragments the ecosystem.
+Multiple competing community implementations exist (hasan-tec, JohnCarter09, duolabstech), all with zero meaningful adoption and all effectively abandoned.

 Read-only access to a read-only resource.
 You’re essentially getting a search interface over a component library that’s already freely browsable at reactbits.dev.
 The value-add is convenience within the AI agent workflow, not access to anything new.